 During periods of natural disaster, Free and Charitable Clinics support countless hurricane victims in affected communities through access to the healthcare resources, medications, food and supplies they need to get back on their feet as the wind and rain die down.

-In the aftermath of Hurricane Ida and as the storm continues to threaten flooding in various states – the NAFC has been communicating with our clinics in affected states and helping coordinate any needed assistance with our many partners that are ready and able to help, including Americares, Direct Relief, Heart to Heart International and Project Hope.
+As storms develop and in the aftermath, the NAFC communicates with our clinics in affected states to help coordinate any needed assistance with our many partners that are ready and able to help, including Americares, Direct Relief, Heart to Heart International and Project Hope.

 For more information about preparing effectively for hurricane season this year, or to learn more about the NAFC Disaster Relief Fund, visit our website today!